 How did your employees respond?

 The response from employees has been overwhelmingly positive right from the start.
-The early workshops were full to capacity and nearly 100 employees joined our online celebrations for World Menopause Day in 2020.
+The early menopause training workshops were full to capacity and nearly 100 employees joined our online celebrations for World Menopause Day in 2020.

 The feedback has been amazing with over 80% of attendees from our World Menopause Day celebrations saying they’d recommend the event to a colleague or manager.

 In 2021 we’ll be delivering menopause training for managers and team leaders to help them understand the topic in the context of work and to ensure they are well placed to support their team and promote a positive and supportive culture.

 Ultimately what we’re trying to do is normalize menopause and the quickest way to do that is to get people comfortable talking about it.